BMW TPM Malfunction TPMS Inactive

 Newer BMW models, equipped with generation 3 or later TPM systems, use a more simplified system.
 With no wheel transmitters, wheel sensors combined with a single control unit with an integrated antenna are the only components.
 Depending on the model year, the control unit is mounted on the chassis, which exposes the elements.
 As a result, moisture enters the casing, causing corrosion on sensitive electronic components.
 Although sealed, the control unit can be opened with little effort.
 Clean any traces of corrosion, which are green in most cases.

-BMW tire pressure module (A85a) may be installed under the spare tire or the dashboard on the driver’s side.
+The BMW tire pressure module (A85a) may be installed under the spare tire or the dashboard on the driver’s side.
 A common problem with the BMW tire pressure system is when the RDC module is installed under the spare tire on the trunk floor.
-Water can build up under the spare tire, which damages the module or causes corrosion to the contacts.
+Water can build up under the spare tire, damaging the module or corroding the contacts.

 TPM Fuse

-Lastly, check the TPM fuse, as it can burn if the control unit shorts out.
+Lastly, check the TPM fuse, which can burn if the control unit shorts out.
 In most models, this fuse is located in the junction box behind the glove compartment.

 TPM Sensor Battery

-Within each tire, a sensor gives information about the air pressure.
-They have a lithium-ion battery, which drains out with time.
+A sensor within each tire gives information about the air pressure.
+The sensor has a lithium-ion battery, which drains out with time.
 In most cases, OEM batteries can last up to ten years.
-Another possibility is mechanical damage, which can happen during tire fitment.
-Most tire shops have wireless readers to verify if the sensor emits the signal.
+Mechanical damage, which can happen during tire fitment, is another possibility.
+Most tire shops have wireless readers to verify if the sensor emits a signal.

 Possible Error Messages